Edit Content

 Her work, however, is not just about beauty; it’s about building bridges.
 Entrenched in her cultural and religious identity, Almas uses art as a way to communicate and convey messages about Palestine and Lebanon in a non-confrontational manner.
 “Art speaks to the soul and then the world,” she explains.
 It starts conversations, allowing people to engage with challenging topics in a thoughtful, open-minded manner.
 In today’s world, where discussions about her homeland are often clouded by controversy, her art offers a gentle yet impactful medium to inspire understanding.

-The Birth of Cedar & Olive
+The Birth of Olive & Cedar

-In 2023, Almas founded Cedar & Olive, a brand inspired by two iconic symbols of her heritage: the cedar tree of Lebanon and the olive tree of Palestine.
+In 2023, Almas founded Olive & Cedar, a brand inspired by two iconic symbols of her heritage: the cedar tree of Lebanon and the olive tree of Palestine.
 Her pieces often feature animals that remind her of home, blending nostalgia with cultural storytelling.
 One of her most treasured creations is an owl painting, her first experiment with color, which she gifted to her friend’s mother for her birthday.
 “It was a moment of deep joy and pride for me,” she recalls.

-Cedar & Olive is more than an art business; it is a platform for positive change.
+Olive & Cedar is more than an art business; it is a platform for positive change.
 Almas has participated in numerous markets, carefully selecting those that align with her values.
 Many of these events have been fundraisers for Gaza, reflecting her commitment to supporting her community.
 While navigating the balance between being an artist and a business owner, Almas strives to stay true to her purpose: creating meaningful art that resonates with people while ensuring accessibility and fair pricing.

 Her work also reflects her belief in the transformative power of art.
 By incorporating animals and natural elements that evoke memories of home, she brings a sense of familiarity and warmth to her pieces.
 This approach not only honors her past but also fosters conversations about identity and belonging.